Dementia Care at Agnes and Arthur Care Home in Bradeley, Stoke-on-Trent

 Who Gets Dementia?

-There are about 750,000 people in the UK with dementia.
-Dementia mainly affects people over the age of 65 and the likelihood increases with age.
-However, it can affect younger people; there are over 40,000 people in the UK under the age of 65 who have early onset dementia.
+Dementia can also affect younger people; there are over 42,000 people in the UK under the age of 65 who have early onset dementia.

 Dementia can affect both men and women.
 However, more women are affected by dementia than men, likely because women live longer and old age being the main risk factor for the condition.